-Ah, Valentine’s Day.
-The day of love ….and intense stress while you try to figure out your plans for the evening.
-Seriously, it’s on the same day each year, I have no idea how I keep forgetting to prepare something nice Every Single.
+Ah, Valentine's Day.
+The day of love ...and intense stress while you try to figure out your plans for the evening.
+Seriously, it's on the same day each year, yet I have no idea how I keep forgetting to prepare something nice Every.
+Single.
 Time.
 Anyone there with me?
 Anyone?
-Anyway, in my opinion, nothing says love like a good home-cooked meal and a quiet evening alone so my fiancee and I would always spend our Valentine’s Day at home.
-One year we tried this incredibly rich and spicy cake.
-I was not expecting it, but found the contrast to be exhilarating.
-Lately, I’ve been on an ice cream craze, so I decided to translate that cake into ice cream form.
+Anyway, in my opinion, nothing says love like a good home-cooked meal and a quiet evening alone, so my fiancee and I would always spend our Valentine's Day at home.
+One year, we tried this incredibly rich and spicy cake.
+I wasn't expecting it, but found the contrast to be exhilarating.
+Lately I've been on an ice cream craze, so I decided to translate that cake into ice cream form.

-What is so great about this chocolate chili ice cream is that it starts off rich and chocolatey.
-It has the perfect fudgy texture that keeps you wanting more… it is not until later that the spice slowly starts to make an entrance.
-It’s that slow heat that really sets this ice cream apart.
+What is so great about this chocolate chili ice cream is that it starts off rich and chocolate-y.
+It has the perfect fudgy texture that keeps you wanting more...and it's not until later that the spice slowly starts to make an entrance.
+That slow heat is what really sets this ice cream apart.
 It is so good.
 So.
 Good.

-I wanted the chocolate chili ice cream to be as rich and chocolaty as possible, so I had to search for the best chocolate in my area.
+I wanted the chocolate chili ice cream to be as rich and chocolate-y as possible, so I had to search for the best chocolate in my area.
 I found some nice Dutch processed cocoa and 75% dark chocolate.
-You do not have to go to such lengths because I tried this recipe with semi-sweet chocolate chips and regular cocoa powder with equally delicious results and may be a better option if you do not like dark chocolate.
-(Normally, I am not much of a dark chocolate person either, but it just works for me with this recipe).
+You do not have to go to such lengths though (unless you like the adventure), as I tried this recipe with semi-sweet chocolate chips and regular cocoa powder with equally delicious results.
+That may be a better option if you do not like dark chocolate (normally, I am not much of a dark chocolate person either, but it just works for me with this recipe).

 A couple of notes on the chocolate chili ice cream

-For the chili, I was not too sure what I wanted to do, but when I saw dried Aleppo peppers, I thought that would be a good place to start since they are more widely available and you can more easily tailor the heat you want.
+For the chili, I was not too sure what I wanted to do, but when I saw dried Aleppo peppers, I thought that they would be a good place to start, as they are more widely available and can be tailored to the heat you desire.
 When I first made this chocolate chili ice cream, I ground my peppers into a very fine powder and added it to the ice cream.
-After making a lot of ice cream in the past years, I’ve changed my method in preference of infusing my milk with the peppers.
-It helps to better permeate the heat throughout the ice cream without risking having any larger bits of chili in the ice cream.
-You can still use the grinding method if you want, it’s still a good method!
+Now, after making a lot of ice cream, I've changed my method to infuse the peppers into the milk.
+This helps to better permeate the heat throughout the ice cream without risking having any large bits of chili.

-- 2 cups heavy or whipping cream, divided
+- 2 cups 480 mL heavy or whipping cream, divided

 - pinch of salt